Dimension-free Maximal Inequalities for Spherical Means in the Hypercube: Introduction

 where convolution is defined

-note that we are treating $\I$ as the field with two elements, so subtraction (equivalently, addition) is performed componentwise (mod $2$).
+note that we are treating $\I$ as the field with two elements, so subtraction (equivalently, addition) is performed componentwise $\mod 2$.
+We call attention to the fact that convolution with the $\{ \sigma_k\}$ are (positive) $L^1$ and $L^\infty$ contractions, and thus are $L^p$ contractions for any $1 \leq p \leq \infty$:

+for any $0 \leq k \leq N$ and any $1 \leq p \leq \infty$.
 Now, since we are studying a maximal function taken over positive operators, there is no loss of generality in assuming that each function considered in this paper is non-negative.
 Furthermore, setting

 and noting that $\sigma_{N-k} = \sigma_N * \sigma_k$, we may estimate